Liberating football travel

 Producing and selling local talent of the calibre of Luis Suárez and Amaro Amancio, later stars for Barcelona and Real Madrid, Dépor were always a tricky if inconsistent proposition – though it was another forward from the 1950s, locally born Arsenio Iglesias, who would prove the most influential figure.
 As coach, he would establish the Super Dépor side in the 1990s, and bring the local game to a whole new level.

-Though Dépor haven’t finished in the top six since the fateful season of 2003-04, the town remains an alluring football hub, its stadium overlooking a half-moon of beach, its busy centre full of match-focused bars and restaurants and many of its hotels charmingly old-school.
+Though Dépor haven’t finished in the top six since the fateful season of 2003-04, the town remains an alluring football hub, its stadium overlooking a half-moon of beach, its busy centre full of match-focused bars and restaurants, many of its hotels charmingly old-school.

 Getting Around

 La Coruña has its own underused airport, 7km (four miles) south-east of town.
-Currently all flights are within Iberia apart from the daily service provided by Vueling with London Heathrow.
+Currently most flights are inland.

 Where to Drink